katriryt/Tiralabra-2022-MarkovMusic/documentation/user_guide.md

 ![](./pictures/ug_skip_word.png)

 If the word is not found from the dictionary, the user is asked whether they want to check its spelling or skip it.
-If the word is to be skipped, the application starts to check the following word on the phrase.
+If the word is to be skipped, the application starts to check the following word in the phrase.

 The application also asks the user whether more advanced methods, essentially keyboard heuristics, are to be used to develop relevant suggestions for the misspelled word.